Skip to main content

 Select Columns

-Add three new entries to the columns argument and choose the required columns from the dropdowns under each.
-The select_columns function will return a new table containing only the columns you have selected.
+Choose the required columns from the column dropdown list.
+The select_columns component will return a new table containing only the columns you have selected.

 By default, the columns will be in the same order as the source table.
 Choose True from the reorder dropdown to return the columns in the order of the select list.
 The names are matched case-sensitively.
 To allow case differences, choose Insensitive from the case_sensitivity dropdown.